 You've worked hard, budgeted wisely and built your savings.
 Now it's time for the payoff: purchasing a home of your very own.
 But first, there’s the mortgage.

 Here’s what you need to know about the mortgage application process:

 A smart first step in the mortgage process can be getting pre-approved1 for a loan amount that’s right for you.
 While getting pre-approved is optional, it can give you comfort in the house price range you should be shopping for.
 Your loan officer will ask you to provide information about your income, assets, savings and liabilities so the bank can ensure you’ll be able to make regular mortgage payments.

-Charlie Oppler, 2015 vice president of the National Association of Realtors, notes that being a first-time buyer is not a hindrance to this process.
+Charlie Oppler, first vice president of the National Association of Realtors, notes that being a first-time buyer is not a hindrance to this process.
 The bank may simply want to know that you have a steady income and a good job history and reference.

-Kevin Dwyer, a SunTrust Mortgage producing sales manager, explains that the bank is interested in the borrower’s work history, credit history and ability to repay the mortgage.
+The lender is interested in the borrower’s work history, credit history and ability to repay the mortgage.
 Documenting the client’s income and assets is very important for qualifying for a mortgage.

 In most cases you’ll need to produce the most recent month’s worth of pay stubs as well as W-2s and federal tax returns for the last two years.
 If you are self-employed or earning commissions instead of a salary, lenders may require extra paperwork to calculate your income.

 And once the bank knows that, Oppler says, “the pre-approval process lets you go out and look at homes with some confidence you can afford it.”

 2. Choosing a mortgage

 Oppler says there are a variety of mortgage programs with different interest rate structures, loan terms (length of the loan in years) and down payment requirements.
 What’s best for you depends on your plans for the home and your finances.